r9hino/IOT-Logo/readme.md

 3. Connect to DGA.
 4. Phone numbers and API key on environment variables?
 5. Programmatically set user id on compose.yaml file for Grafana.
-6. Create database structure automatically when initializing Timescale container..
+6. Create database structure automatically when initializing Timescale container.

 ## Setting up the gateway
 ### Get project repository from Github